deliveroo/deliveroo.engineering/sass-css.md

   content: ""
 ```

-Also quote attribute values in selectors
+Also quote attribute values in selectors, for consistency and code highlighting.

 ```sass
 input[type="checkbox"]